shadow-cljs/shadow-cljs.github.io/README.md

 ### Visual Studio Code

-Provided that you have you have the "Visual Studio Code Remote - Container" extension installed, Visual Studio Code users will be able to develop against the Docker container immediately.
+Provided that you have the "Visual Studio Code Dev Containers" [extension](https://code.visualstudio.com/docs/devcontainers/containers) installed, Visual Studio Code users will be able to develop against the Docker container immediately.

 # Generate HTML using docker